 5. Not networking in my classes

 I regret not making friends in every class.
-Some of my classes were so difficult and I felt like I had no one to turn to.
+Some of my classes were so difficult that I felt I had no one to turn to.
 I felt alone whenever I did not understand an assignment or had a question.
 A piece of advice for my younger self is on the first day of every class, introduce yourself to someone and get their contact information.

-After my freshman year, I started to do this, but I should have done this sooner because it would have been a huge help to have someone to study with in some of my most challenging classes.
+After my freshman year, I started to do this, but I should have done this sooner because it would have been a huge help to have someone to study with within some of my most challenging classes.

 6. Not being myself